The Best Coffee Tampers In The UK 2022

 My Observations

-This is the 58mm version of the Diguo Elegance tamper I explained earlier, with its adjustable height handle which is done by adding or removing the metal washer.
-Quite a nice looking tamper I think, and looks good for the money.
+This is the 58mm version of the Diguo Elegance tamper I mentioned earlier, with its adjustable height deal with which is done by adding or removing the metal washer.
+Quite a nice looking tamper I think, and looks truly good for the money.

 Check Price - Shop Coffee